mienaikoe/ziyu/Chapters/2-6-Chapter13.md

   "I know it may seem strange, that I chose to go with you and not my partner, but I wanted to tell you that I support your efforts."

   "Is that so?"
 Kip asked, unconvinced.
-"How far are you willing to go, Ginnu um Holragi?"
+"How far are you willing to support us, Ginnu um Holragi?"

   "I'll make weapons, I'll cook food, I'll fight alongside you."